 V. Criteria for Eligibility

-1. The top 15 of the 20 PAPA Circuit events held in 2017 with the highest average WPPR point value over the past 3 years will be invited to be on the Stern Pro Circuit for the following season.
+1. The top 15 of the 20 Stern Pro Circuit events held in the current season with the highest average WPPR point value over the past 3 years will be invited to be on the Stern Pro Circuit for the following season.
 The lowest 5 events of those 20 based on average WPPR point value will be dropped from the Stern Pro Circuit the following season, and replaced with the next biggest 5 events.
 Tournament Directors are welcome to pass on having their event included in the Stern Pro Circuit, in which case we will move down the list to the next biggest event until the schedule is filled.

 2. Must collect e-mail addresses of tournament players to be used in a survey that will gather opinions on your event.
 All information gathered from these surveys will be shared with the relevant tournament director in order to help improve the event in future years.